deutschebank/fluxnova-docs-manual/content/user-guide/dmn-engine/feel/spin-integration.md

 ---

-This page documents how Camunda Spin can be used together with the Scala FEEL Engine.
+This page documents how Flowave Spin can be used together with the Scala FEEL Engine.
 Furthermore, it is shown how Spin data types are mapped to FEEL data types, as well as some rules when the former data structures are transformed into the latter.